A few weeks ago, I woke up with a brilliant idea

 But guess what, we married folks do it all the time!

-We have an different thoughts and ideas swirling up in our our heads and we hope that our spouse will ‘pick them up’.
+We have had different thoughts and ideas swirling in our our heads and hoped our spouse would catch on without us having to utter a word.

-You are probably smarter than I am but am sure at one time or another, you have had a ‘silent expectation’ churning in the background of your own relationship.
+You are probably smarter than I am but perhaps at one time or another, you have had a ‘silent expectation’ churning in the background of your own relationship.

 In their book, As Long As We Both Shall Live, Dr Gary Smalley and Ted Cunningham say